Skip to main content

 2024

-This session will introduce you to what evidence synthesis is, steps in the systematic review process, and the support services that Northwestern Libraries provides.
+This session will introduce you to the steps in the systematic review process, and the support services that Northwestern Libraries provides.
 Topics covered include different types of reviews, what to do before starting a review, software & tools, and scaling down projects using systematic review techniques.
-This workshop is geared towards faculty, post-docs, graduate students, and other researchers.
-This workshop is restricted to Northwestern faculty, students, and staff, please register with your Northwestern email address.
-This workshop will be presented virtually over Zoom by Jason Kruse, Undergraduate Engagement Librarian.
+This session is geared towards faculty, postdocs, graduate students, and other researchers.

 2024